 Yes, homeowners transitioning to work-from-home arrangements required more dedicated space.
 So too did the other family members who had to live, work (or study), and play under the same roof.
 Needs also included residences with more outdoor spaces — large yards, pools, or kitchen patios.

-Working from home may not for everyone, but a sizable segment of buyers also fell in love with the lack of a commute.
-Should working from home become a more permanent fixture in the business community, expect more home shoppers to head further outside of the city.
+Working from home may not be for everyone, but a sizable segment of buyers also fell in love with the lack of a commute.
+Should working from home becomes a more permanent fixture in the business community, expect more home shoppers to head further outside of the city.
 However, the jury is still out on whether this is simply a short-term fad or a longer-term trend.

-Other homebuyers, hoping to take advantage of historically low interest rates, accelerated future relocation plans.
+Other homebuyers, hoping to take advantage of historically low-interest rates, accelerated future relocation plans.
 This combination of immediate needs and expedited schedules was a boon for the Lake Norman region.
 Home sales exploded in 2020, especially luxury sales.
 In 2019, a few more than 200 homes sold at or above the $1 million mark.
 In 2020, that number climbed to more than 350.